okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-widget-gen3/main/index.md

 ### About the afterRender function

 The third generation of the Sign-In Widget is built on [Preact](https://preactjs.com/), a lightweight React alternative.
 This means that the [`afterRender`] (https://github.com/okta/okta-signin-widget?tab=readme-ov-file#afterrender) function doesn't work when used to make DOM manipulations and other render-related side-effects.
+The Okta Sign-In Widget reverts your customizations to default settings.
 See [Components and Hooks must be pure](https://react.dev/reference/rules/components-and-hooks-must-be-pure).

 #### Resolve the afterRender revert